 And talking about his enemies, he says They are like lions crouching down and waiting to attack, accuse, and find fault.
 “They have closed up their fat hearts,” “With their mouths they speak proudly,” “They have set their eyes, crouching down to the earth, as a lion is eager to tear his prey … like a young lion lurking in secret places.”

 In verse 13 the psalmist says, in effect, “You take care of them, Lord.”
-And in verse 15 “I’m going to remind myself that I have You, Lord, and that someday I will see You face-to-face.
-Even now I can come to You as my Father.
-I will be ‘satisfied’ with the fact that even hardships are causing me to become more like You.”
+And in verse 15 he reminds himself that he has God and will one day see Him face-to-face.
+He declares that he will be satisfied knowing that hardships cause us to become more like Christ.

 When people act like our enemies, we need to keep an eternal perspective, as well, to choose to be satisfied in Him, and trust in our Heavenly Father to work on our behalf.

 Lord, I pray that You would keep me and my family as the pupil of Your eye.
 Hide us under the shadow of Your wings.
 Sometimes I feel like the enemy has surrounded us, but I’ll trust you to confront him on our behalf and deliver us.
 Help us, Lord, to be satisfied in You, knowing that we will on day see Your face and help us to remember that these trials are causing us to become more and more like Jesus.
 In His name I pray.
 Amen.